sortiz4/unibrowse/README.md

 # Unibrowse
-Unibrowse is a single-page web application allowing users to browse through all of the currently allocated Unicode blocks, search for character names, literals, and code points, and learn additional information about each character simply by hovering over them.
+Unibrowse is a comprehensive offline Unicode exploration tool.
+Users can browse through all currently allocated Unicode blocks, perform searches for characters by name, literal representation, or code point, and discover detailed information about each character.
+Unibrowse makes navigating the vast world of Unicode intuitive and educational, whether you're a developer looking for specific code points, a linguist researching character sets, or just curious about the symbols at your fingertips.

 ## Compilation
 Those seeking to compile must have...

-- Node.js 18.0
+- Node.js 22.0
-- Python 3.10

-Once these requirements have been met, simply clone the repository and execute `py setup.py -u` to download the latest Unicode data, `npm install` to download the project's dependencies, and `npm run build` to compile the project.
-Once completed, the `www/apps/client/exported` directory can then be deployed to any web server.
+Once these requirements have been met, simply clone the repository and execute `npm install` to download the project's dependencies, and `npm run build` to compile the project.
+Once completed, the `apps/client/out` directory can then be deployed to any web server.